microsoft-dx/aspnet-core-fundamentals/articles/aspnet-core-startup.md.md

 Now if we run the application (from the command line or from VS Code) and navigate to http://localhost:5000, we see the expected output.

-From now on, we will use the `Startup` class
+From now on, we will use the `Startup` class when building web applications with ASP .NET Core and we will add middleware and services in it.